 Russula malva n.p. – Heterophyllidia II

-A famously beautiful, large species with many variegated shades of purple mottled together is found in California and southern Oregon, usually with hardwoods like oak.
+A famously beautiful, large species with many variegated shades of purple mottled together, with whitish spores, is found in California and southern Oregon, usually with hardwoods like oak.
 It has gone by the name of R. cyanoxantha, but ours is a new species that may get the new name R. malva soon (n.p. means the name isn’t official yet).
 It is in a separate clade I call Heterophyllidia II.
 FeSO4 won’t turn this mushroom’s flesh pink like it will the rest of the mushrooms in this section (and many others).